-- a. protect the environmental values in downstream waterways; - b. maintain ground water recharge areas; - preserve existing natural wetlands and C. associated vegetation buffers; - d. avoid disturbing soils or sediments; - avoid altering the natural hydrologic regime in acid sulphate soil and nutrient hazardous areas; - f. maintain and improve receiving water quality;
+- protect the environmental values in downstream waterways; - b. maintain ground water recharge areas; - preserve existing natural wetlands and C. associated vegetation buffers; - d. avoid disturbing soils or sediments; - e. avoid altering the natural hydrologic regime in acid sulphate soil and nutrient hazardous areas; - f. maintain and improve receiving water quality; - protect natural waterway configuration; g. - h. protect downstream and adjacent properties; - i. protect and enhance riparian areas.

-g. protect natural waterway configuration; protect downstream and adjacent properties; h. i. protect and enhance riparian areas.
-PO56 No acceptable outcome provided Design and construction of the stormwater management system: utilise methods and materials to minimise the whole of lifecycle costs of the stormwater management system; b. are coordinated with civil and other landscaping works.
+Design and construction of the stormwater management system:

+- utilise methods and materials to minimise the whole of lifecycle costs of the stormwater management system; - b. are coordinated with civil and other landscaping works.

 Note - Refer to Planning scheme policy - Integrated design for guidance on how to demonstrate achievement of this performance outcome.

-Native vegetation where not located in the Environmental areas overlay PO57 No acceptable outcome provided Reconfiguring a lot facilitates the retention of native vegetation by: incorporating native vegetation and habitat trees into the overall subdivision design, development layout, on-street amenity and landscaping where practicable; ensuring habitat trees are located outside a development footprint.
+Native vegetation where not located in the Environmental areas overlay

+Reconfiguring a lot facilitates the retention of native vegetation by:

+- incorporating native vegetation and habitat trees a. into the overall subdivision design, development layout, on-street amenity and landscaping where practicable; - ensuring habitat trees are located outside a b. development footprint.
 Where habitat trees are to be cleared, replacement fauna nesting boxes are provided at the rate of 1 nest box for every hollow removed.
-Where hollows have not yet formed in trees > 80cm in diameter at 1.3m height, 3 nest boxes are required for every habitat tree removed. providing safe, unimpeded, convenient and ongoing wildlife movement; d. avoiding creating fragmented and isolated patches of native vegetation. ensuring that biodiversity quality and integrity of e. habitats is not adversely impacted upon but are maintained and protected; f. ensuring that soil erosion and land degradation does not occur; ensuring that quality of surface water is not adversely impacted upon by providing effective vegetated buffers to water bodies.
-Noise PO58 AO58
+Where hollows have not yet formed in trees > 80cm in diameter at 1.3m height, 3 nest boxes are required for every habitat tree removed. - providing safe, unimpeded, convenient and C. ongoing wildlife movement; - d. avoiding creating fragmented and isolated patches of native vegetation. - e. ensuring that biodiversity quality and integrity of habitats is not adversely impacted upon but are maintained and protected; - f. ensuring that soil erosion and land degradation does not occur: - ensuring that quality of surface water is not adversely impacted upon by providing effective vegetated buffers to water bodies.